 There was a finality to that tone, something that told Ryan it would be pointless to argue or vent his frustrations.
 So instead, question after question began to race through Ryan’s mind.
 But he needed to ask the right question, if he was only going to get one.
-After a minute, maybe two of standing there frowning in furious thought at the man, it occurred to him.
+After a minute, maybe two, of standing there frowning at the man in furious thought, it occurred to him.
 The question that would get him the most answers, and really, at this point, the only one that mattered.

 “Why are you leaving?”

 The man in the suit smiled.
 “Good question.
-And because my prediction was right – you were the one to find it.
+And the answer is because my prediction was right – you were the one to find it.
 Even with me present your whole life, it was still you.”
 He saw Ryan’s face, saw the confusion on it, and actually laughed.
-“Sorry for being vague, it’s been awhile since I spoke to anyone.
+“Sorry for being vague.
+It’s been awhile since I have spoken to anyone.
 You’re one of over a thousand people who match some of our criteria as likely candidates.
 And…well, check your left pocket.”

-With trembling hand, Ryan reached down and stuck his hand in his pocket.
+With a trembling hand, Ryan reached down into his pocket.
 His heart started pounding when he felt something in there.
 A couple somethings.
 He hadn’t bought anything at the store…what was in his pocket?
 He fished it out.

-One of them was the keychain, apparently accidentally stolen from the store.
+One of them was the keychain that he had been intending to buy for Isabel, slipped into his pocket without thought when the man started running.
 Gotta go back and pay for that.
-It was a black marble, one he vaguely remembered picking up to get to the “Show Me State” keychain..
-He must have stuck them both in there when he ran.
+The other object was a black marble flecked with glitter, something he vaguely remembered picking up to get to the “Show Me State” keychain.
+Great, he thought wildly, more unconscious theft.
 It didn’t take any immense deduction to realize the keychain probably wasn’t what the man in the suit meant.

 “A marble?”
 It was a stupid thing to ask, and the man in the suit chuckled.

 So he did.
-What he thought were flecks of glitter in there were…they looked like stars.
+He stared at the marble, and suddenly it seemed to expand, filling his entire field of vision.
+What he had thought were flecks of glitter in there were…stars.
 The swirl pattern in the center?
-Looked like a galaxy.
-It swelled to fill his entire vision as he did, giving him an immense feeling of vertigo, like he was falling into the star field.
+A galaxy.
+It kept expanding, giving him an immense feeling of vertigo, like he was falling into the star field.

-Ryan took a deep breath to steady himself.
+Ryan took another deep breath to steady himself.
 “Okay.”

-Before Ryan could ask more question the man in the suit would not answer – what he was supposed to do with it, what that meant, what the hell was going on – he turned and walked through a wall.
-This time, there was no way around, no way to follow.
+Before Ryan could ask more questions the man in the suit would not answer – what was a nanoverse, what he was supposed to do with it, what was he supposed to pull off, what the hell was going on – the man turned and walked through a wall.
+This time, there was no way around, no way for Ryan to follow.
 He was gone, and Ryan was, for the first time in his life, truly alone.